mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 Specs:

+* 1 point for assignment delivery
+    * on time
-* If possible, submit your data set in a zipped folder via Box.
+    * saved in Box in a zip folder
-* If possible, make your data available to download on your website.
-You could provide a link to Box, or upload a zip file via CPanel and File manager.
-* Include a text file titled "data-assessment-DATE.txt" that addresses the following:
+* 2 points for a text file titled ```data-assessment-DATE.txt``` that addresses the following:
     * What makes this a "humanities" data set?
     * What is the source of your data?
 Do you have the correct permissions/rights to use it?
     * What is the spatial component to your data set?
     * What format is your data in?
     * What about your data might need to be cleaned or adjusted for visualization?
-* Include a text file titled "data-cleanup-DATE.txt" with a list of the modifications you made to your data set.
+* 1 point for a text file titled ```data-cleanup-DATE.txt``` with a list of the modifications you made to your data set.
 Those modifications could include:
     * Adding/deleting data to alter the visualization/map.
     * Correcting erroneous data.
     * Separating or combining columns of data.
     * Any external research you may have conducted to find a historical map or add information to your data set.
     * Any adjustments you made to the mapping platform \(ex: changing the base map in Neatline\).
-* Include a text file title "data-license-DATE.txt" that includes the following:
+* 1 point for a text file titled ```data-license-DATE.txt``` that includes the following:
     * Use [Open Data Commons](opendatacommons.org) to help you select an appropriate license for your data set.
     * If using an existing data set, refer to their license.

 ### Project visualization